Bob Stein (American football)

 Stein was President of the Timberwolves Foundation, which contributed over 100,000 event tickets for schools/non-profits and $1.5 million+ for at-risk youth in 6 NBA seasons.
 He was appointed to the Minnesota Boxing Commission in December 2007 by Governor Tim Pawlenty.

 Stein has been inducted into the University of Minnesota Sports Hall of Fame, The Jewish Sports Hall of Fame, the St. Louis Park (MN) Athletic Hall of Fame, and the University of Minnesota Sports Hall of Fame.
 He is also in the HOF of Beta Theta Pi fraternity.
 He is a member of the Missouri Sports Hall of Fame Honor Roll of World Champions for the 1969 Chiefs team.

-Stein has volunteered on community boards, including Bank of America MN Advisory, Children's Cancer Research Fund, Taste of NFL/Hunger Related Events, Jacob Wetterling Foundation, Minnesota Zoo, Minneapolis Downtown Council, Hennepin County Sheriff's Advisory Board and FBI Citizen's Academy.
+Stein has volunteered on community boards, including Bank of America MN Advisory, Children's Cancer Research Fund, Taste of NFL/Hunger Related Events, Jacob Wetterling Foundation, Minnesota Zoo, Minneapolis Downtown Council, Hennepin County Sheriff's advisory board and FBI Citizen's Academy.

 In 2009, Stein conceived and began the first class action lawsuit on behalf of retired NFL players against the NFL.
 His case, Dryer v.
 NFL, fought for fair payment for the NFL's use of player identities, including in NFL Films.
 He represents many past NFL players in concussion-related cases.

-Stein also dabbled in commercial acting in 2009, portraying Johnson in a 30-second television spot for the national printing company DocuCopies.
-Stein appeared alongside former NBA player John Thomas, who portrayed The Boss.

 He was selected by Sports Business Journal in 2019 as one of the 100 Most Accomplished Former NFL Players in the 100 Years of NFL edition.

 In 2020, Bob was selected to the National Football Foundation College Football Hall of Fame.